Frequently Asked Questions

 What software will we use in class?

-The primary graphics applications we use are included in the Adobe Creative Cloud (CC): Photoshop, Illustrator, InDesign, Acrobat, and Dreamweaver.
-2014 is our last year of CS6 and we will upgrade to CC in the summer.
+The primary applications we use are included in the Adobe Creative Cloud (CC): Photoshop, Illustrator, InDesign, Acrobat, Premier Pro, and After Effects.
 We keep current in all software versions, however if upgrades come out during an academic year we wait until the end of the term to upgrade the lab.
 We upgrade to the most current Mac OS in summer as well.

 Is everything done on a computer?